Color symbolism: White

 White is a primary color across all models of color space.
 It most often symbolizes perfection, faith, innocence, softness, and cleanliness.
+White can also be associated with money and power—since fabrics such as wool and cotton have historically needed laborious processing to appear whiter.
 Brides often wear white dresses to symbolize purity.
+However, in some Asian and Slavic cultures—as well as Ancient Egypt—white represents death and/or mourning.

 Pink

 Pink is a prominent secondary or tertiary color in many color space models.
 It is associated with softness, sweetness, love, and immaturity.
-There is an urban legend that pink was a masculine color before the mid 20th century, based on evidence of conflicting traditions before about 1940.
-Del Guicide (2012) argues that pink-blue gender coding has been broadly consistent in the UK and the US since it appeared around 1890.
+In the late 1800s, pink was gender-coded for boys and blue was gender-coded for girls—despite the color coding swapping over the past century.
+Del Giudice (2012) argues that pink-blue gender coding has been broadly consistent in the UK and the US since it appeared around 1890.

+Purple

+Purple is a secondary color of color space.
+It is commonly associated with power.
+The laborious expense of creating Tyrian purple led to purple's association with excess and royalty.
+Likewise, historically, murasaki—a deep purple of Japan—was deemed off-limits to ordinary people.
+As part of Victorian flower symbolism, the color of heliotrope's purple flowers often was used by grieving widows during their deceased spouse's funerals to symbolize devotion.

-Color symbolism in marketing
+In marketing

 Color plays an important role in setting expectations for a product and communicating its key characteristics.
 Color is the second most important element that allows consumers to identify brand packaging.

 Marketers for products with an international market navigate the color symbolism variances between cultures with targeted advertising.
 Car manufacturer Volkswagen ran a commercial in Italy with a black sheep in the middle of a larger flock symbolizing those who owned a VW Golf as unique and self-assured among a crowd of others who were not.
 In several cultures around the world, a black sheep represents an outcast and is seen as something undesirable, while in Italy, a black sheep represents confidence and independence.
 There are many additional variances in color symbolism between cultures.
 Cold is symbolized by blue in East Asia, the US, and Sweden while warmth is symbolized by yellow in the US and by blue in The Netherlands.
 Sometimes the meanings of colors are in stark opposition across geographic boundaries, requiring products marketed to specific demographics to account for those changes across different markets.
-For instance, feminity is symbolized by blue in The Netherlands and pink in the US, whereas masculinity is symbolized by blue in Sweden and the US, and red in the UK and France.
+For instance, femininity is symbolized by blue in The Netherlands and pink in the US, whereas masculinity is symbolized by blue in Sweden and the US, and red in the UK and France.
 In some instances color symbolism in marketing is constructed.
 The sales volume of a company whose product is defined by the name of its color is susceptible to the symbolism and association of that name —in one example, a company selling a paint color named "off white" more than doubled its sales simply by renaming the same color "ancient silk".